AdobeDocs/dynamic-media-classic.en/help/using/creating-template.md

 1. Select **[!UICONTROL Save]**.
 1. Select a folder for storing your template, enter a name for the template, and select **[!UICONTROL Submit]**.

-   Adobe Dynamic Media Classic shrinks images if necessary to fit them on the canvas, the area on the Template screen for defining your template.
+   Adobe Dynamic Media Classic scales images if necessary to fit them on the canvas, the area on the Template screen for defining your template.

 ## Edit a template set {#editing-a-template-set}

-Whether you edit a published set or an unpublished template set, the **[!UICONTROL Publish after a save]** option affects the set and set members in the following ways:
+Whether you edit a published set or an unpublished template set, the **[!UICONTROL Publish after a save]** option affects the set and set members in the following ways.

 | Set already published? | **[!UICONTROL Publish after a save]** option selected before saving your edit? | State of set after saving | State of set members after saving |
 | --- | --- | --- | --- |